Beat The Winter Blues With Our Favorite Functional Medicine Self-Care Tips + Supplements

 SUBSCRIBER-ONLY GUIDES FOR GUT HEALTH, VIBRANT ENERGY, HEALTHY FOOD & CLEAN ALCOHOL

-Your endocrine system – the name for your entire hormonal system, including such sub-systems as your thyroid, adrenals, and sex hormones – is greatly affected by sunlight.
-A study (1) published in the Proceedings of the Royal Society found that shorter days increased levels of both melatonin (the sleep hormone) and DHEA (a sex hormone precursor produced by your adrenals), and also caused actual physical changes to the adrenal glands, which are part of your main stress-response system.
+For example, your endocrine system – the name for your entire hormonal system, including such sub-systems as your thyroid, adrenals, and sex hormones – is greatly affected by sunlight.
+A study (2) published in the Proceedings of the Royal Society found that shorter days increased levels of both melatonin (the sleep hormone) and DHEA (a sex hormone precursor produced by your adrenals), and also caused actual physical changes to the adrenal glands, which are part of your main stress-response system.
 These changes lead to further hormone fluctuations downstream, and all that hormonal shifting can have a noticeable impact on your mood.

 1. Stimulate your vagus nerve

 Have you heard of the vagus nerve?
 It’s a nerve that travels all over your body but is most famous for connecting your brain to your GI system.
-Simulating this nerve has been shown (5) to be an effective treatment for depression.
-You can do this through modalities like pulsed electromagnetic field but also by doing practices such as deep breathing exercises and intermittent fasting.
+Simulating this nerve has been shown (6) to be an effective treatment for depression.
+You can do this through modalities like pulsed electromagnetic field and also by doing practices such as deep breathing exercises and intermittent fasting.

 3. Lean on TCM